petedejoy/documentation/v2/clickstream/destinations/webhooks.md

 Get instant, real-time notifications without having to manually poll your data.

-## Why send data to Webhooks using Astronomer Clickstream.
+## Why send data to Webhooks using Astronomer Clickstream?

 If you're already set up with Astronomer Clickstream,  you have the code you need to start using Webhooks.
 Anything you've already collected with Astronomer can be sent to a max of 5 Webhook destinations.